dawoodtrumboo/papercup-chatbot/Readme.md

 - Changes made in theme

   The changes in the theme was done in **chat-window-master**.
 There is a helper function (theme.ts) where I change the colors according to the theme I wanted.
-  `eg. I change the overide object's primary color from blue to yellow`.
+  `eg. I changed the overide object's primary color from blue to yellow`.

 - Changes made for Responsiveness